Progress on the adjacent vertex distinguishing edge colouring conjecture

-Then, we let $\delta_i \in [2]$ identify the colours of the two edges that got uncoloured, assuming we know these two edges and the colouring $c'''$ at the end of iteration $i$.
+Then, we let $\delta_i \in [2]$ identify the colours of the two edges that got uncoloured, assuming we know these two edges and the colouring $c_{AVD}$ at the end of iteration $i$.
 Observe that we already know the {\em set} of colours that was used for these two edges, these are the two colours appearing around $w$ but not around the vertex ($u$ or $v$) that triggered the bad event.
 Thus it only remains to specify the mapping of these two colours to the two edges ($2$ possibilities).

 Reading $W$ and $\gamma$ from the beginning, one can deduce which subset of the edges of $G[A']$ was coloured at any time during the execution.
-Then using the colouring $c'''$ at the end of the $t$-th iteration and working backwards, we can reconstruct the colouring $c'''$ at any time during the execution using $\gamma$ and $\delta$, and deduce in particular which random choice was made for the edge under consideration during the $i$-th iteration.
-Hence, the log $(W, \gamma, \delta, c''')$ uniquely determines the $t$ random choices that were made.
+Then using the colouring $c_{AVD}$ at the end of the $t$-th iteration and working backwards, we can reconstruct the colouring $c_{AVD}$ at any time during the execution using $\gamma$ and $\delta$, and deduce in particular which random choice was made for the edge under consideration during the $i$-th iteration.
+Hence, the log $(W, \gamma, \delta, c_{AVD})$ uniquely determines the $t$ random choices that were made.